-When the four of us returned to the Interpretation Centre Mary immediately made a phone call to Bernadette Stamp, whose late husband Patrick was a descendant of Thomas Stamp, one of the two guys who found the remains washed up in Gull Island Cove in 1881 and had given the crew a respectful burial.
+When the four of us sisters returned to the Interpretation Centre Mary immediately made a phone call to Bernadette Stamp, whose late husband Patrick was a descendant of Thomas Stamp, one of the two guys who found the remains washed up in Gull Island Cove in 1881 and had given the crew a respectful burial.
 Bernadette confirmed that the story of the wreck and of Captain Quick was a story which had been handed down in the family ever since.
 This was the best proof anyone could wish for.
 Living memory to me is better than written records.
 We certainly did have the right cemetery.

-The cemetery was undergoing a thorough renovation when we went, and was beginning to look really lovely.
+The cemetery was currently undergoing a thorough renovation when we went, and was beginning to look really lovely.
 Several old previously fallen and obscured headstones had been discovered and made visible but ours was not among them.
 But it was lovely just being able to be sure our great great grandfather really was there.

-When we got there, we heard about a coincidence that had happened.
-Betty had been visiting a local shop and had run into two cousins, Rose and Phyllis who were descendants of the St Croix family.
-William St Croix had been a friend of our G G grandfather and had taken charge of the headstone.
+When we got there, we heard about an amazing coincidence that had happened.
+Betty Stamp had been visiting a local shop and had run into two cousins, Rose and Phyllis, who were descendants of the St Croix family.
+William St Croix had been a friend of our great great grandfather and Job Brother's letter to Aunt Nellie had said it was him who had taken charge of the headstone.

-It turns out that when they were young children they used to play together, and go fruit picking in a certain field near the cemetery and when they'd had enough of that they used to say "Come on, let's go and find Captain Quick!"
+It turns out that when Rose and Phyllis were young children they used to play together, and go fruit picking in a certain field near the cemetery and when they'd had enough of that they used to say "Come on, let's go and find Captain Quick!"
 And they'd run up to the fence outside of which our headstone had lain, flat on the ground,